-Conservative group’s health care ads pressure GOP moderates
+Conservative group’s health care ads target GOP moderates

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+Club officials said they will begin a $1 million campaign Tuesday with national ads on television and online.
+They said they will run ads starting Thursday in the districts of 10 House moderates, but would name only two: Reps.
+Chris Collins of New York and Adam Kinzinger of Illinois.

-Both have faulted conservative Republicans for wrecking the bill.
+Collins and Kinzinger have both faulted conservative Republicans for wrecking the bill.

-The liberal Save My Care group is running ads criticizing seven GOP lawmakers for not overtly opposing the legislation.
+The ads could put indirect pressure on members of the conservative House Freedom Caucus, who have opposed the GOP legislation for not aggressively repealing enough of Obama’s law.
+Several of them did not accept the revisions suggested last week by Vice President Mike Pence and other administration officials, saying they did not go far enough.

+Also Monday, a liberal group said it was starting a $1.2 million TV ad campaign aimed at seven House Republicans it said had not overtly opposed the GOP legislation.
+Save My Care said it aimed its spots at GOP lawmakers in Arizona, California, Colorado, Florida and New Jersey.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.